Using external and local policy to control Pexip Infinity behavior

 Used to determine whether a device alias is allowed to register to a Conferencing Node.

 They give you individual control over which types of policy to apply to each type of configuration data.
-For example, you could use both external and local policy to manipulate service configuration data, only local policy to manipulate media location data, only external policy to provide participant avatars, and no policy at all (i.e. just use the data from Pexip Infinity's own database) for directory information and registration aliases.
+For example, you could use both external and local policy to manipulate service configuration data, only local policy to manipulate participant properties and media location data, external policy to provide participant avatars, and no policy at all (i.e. just use the data from Pexip Infinity's own database) for directory information and registration aliases.

 Each system location is configured with a policy profile and that profile is then used by all of the Conferencing Nodes in that location whenever they need to retrieve configuration data.
-This means that you can use the same policy profile in all locations (and thus all Conferencing Nodes), or if required you can configure many different profiles with, for example, different local policy scripts or different external policy server URIs, and then assign different policy profiles to different system locations.
+This means that you could use the same policy profile in all locations (and thus all Conferencing Nodes), or if required you can configure many different profiles with, for example, different local policy scripts or different external policy server URIs, and then assign different policy profiles to different system locations.